• Foot and Ankle Fellowship

 • Lectures to cover 1 of 25 main foot and ankle topics.

 This fellowship program provides a comprehensive curriculum with in-depth exposure to the clinical management of orthopaedic foot and ankle patients and ample opportunity to perform basic science and clinical research.
-Fellows will participate in the preoperative, inoperative, and postoperative management of patient in both an academic setting and a private practice setting.
-The fellow will rotate between the UC Davis Department of Orthopaedic Surgery and the Reno Orthopaedic Clinic (Reno, Nevada) with six months at each location.
+Fellows will participate in the preoperative, inoperative, and postoperative management of patients in both academic and private practice settings.
+The fellow will rotate between the UC Davis Health Department of Orthopaedic Surgery and the Reno Orthopaedic Clinic (Reno, Nevada) for six months at each location.
 Both locations will address the education objectives of the fellowship and the personal objectives of the fellows.

 The fellowship begins Aug.
 1 and ends July 31.
-Compensation for PGY6 is $89,112.03/year, with excellent benefits.
-All interested individuals should apply through the SF Match Program at: www.sfmatch.org.
+Compensation for PGY6 is $93,567.63/year, with excellent benefits.
+All interested individuals should apply through the SF Match Program at www.sfmatch.org.